florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 The final exploit code crafted from the addresses found in the executable (compiled/linked as non-PIE) and the aforementioned approaches to find offsets and addresses is located in the [poc.py](./64bit%20Stack%20smashing%20-%20superkojiman/poc.py) Python script.
 It relies on the executable being available over the network as mentioned above.

+However, it is also possible to launch such an exploit locally.
+This was conducted using the Python `pwntools`.
+The [poc_local.py](./64bit%20Stack%20smashing%20-%20superkojiman/poc_local.py) contains the code for this exploit.
+In addition to the original exploit, this variant also calls `setreuid` in order to achieve privilege escalation when a vulnerable executable with the SUID bit set is exploited.

 # ASLR Smack and Laugh